wevertonbio/florabr/cran-comments.md

 Maintainer: 'Weverton Trindade <wevertonf1993@gmail.com>' A Note that reminds CRAN maintainers to check that the submission comes actually from his maintainer and not anybody else.

+* Possibly misspelled words in DESCRIPTION:
+    Brasil (2:33, 7:115)
+    Funga (2:24, 7:106)
+* The Title field should be in title case.
+Current version is:
+  'Explore Flora e Funga do Brasil Database'
+  In title case that is:
+  'Explore Flora e Funga Do Brasil Database'
+These notes were generated due to the presence of the words "Flora do Brasil" in the package title.
+I've updated the name of the project that provides the data used in the package.
+The project, formerly titled "Brazilian Flora 2020," is now called "Flora e Funga do Brasil".

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.